ichifarm/ichi-oneToken/docs/version/v1/OneTokenV1Base.md

      @param symbol_ ERC20 symbol value
      @param oneTokenOracle_ a deployed, compatible oracle supporting the minimum interface
      @param controller_ a deployed, compatible controller supporting the minimum interface
-     @param mintMaster_ a deployed, compatible mintMast supporting the minimum interface
+     @param mintMaster_ a deployed, compatible mintMaster supporting the minimum interface
      @param memberToken_ a deployed, registered (in the factory) ERC20 token supporting the minimum interface
      @param collateral_ a deployed, registered (in the factory) usd-pegged ERC20 token supporting the minimum interface